RepublicServicesRepository/pdb/README.txt

 ---------------

 This is a custom WORK IN PROGRESS version of Decoupled Blocks which builds using Angular 5.
+_Install_
 Install this repository in a drupal 8 modules folder and install via the drupal admin.
-This can be added to the modules folder using git clone.
+ * This can be added to the modules folder using git clone.
+After installing, navigate to the pdb_ng5 folder and execute 'npm i' followed by 'npm run tsc:aot' to compile the example components.

 A few notes:
  * This version doesn't function in "developer" mode due to incompatibilities with System.js